8 Modelling

 In this last chapter we will move on to the modelling part of our analysis, in order to get to the point in which we can answer our research questions, hoping to be able to confirm what has already be found in the different exploratory data analysis in the previous chapters.

 To be able to best interpret our results and to have data that could be statistically significant, some corrections have to be done.
-More specifically we decided to create 4 different variables, namely:
+More specifically we decided to create 4 different variables, namely:- The

-1. The weekday binary variable: taking value 1 if the day was on the weekend or on a holiday and value 0 otherwise;
+binary variable: taking value 1 if the day was on the weekend or on a holiday and value 0 otherwise; - The

-2. The december binary variable: taking value 1 if the date was in December, and 0 otherwise;
+binary variable: taking value 1 if the date was in December, and 0 otherwise; - The

-3. The peaktime binary variable: taking value 1 if the time was between 8am and 5pm and 0 otherwise;
+binary variable: taking value 1 if the time was between 8am and 5pm and 0 otherwise; - The

 Regarding the response variable, it will be a different one according to the different scenarios.
 Hence, we will use different variables to answer our initial research questions.
 What will always be the case is the logistic modelling,all of them being binary.